apache/ignite-3/modules/raft/tech-notes/nodeCatchUp.md

   calling the same `Replicator#waitForCaughtUp` that we described before.
 - If retrying went wrong or `Status` is `Error` and is not a timeout, we call `NodeImpl.ConfigurationCtx#onCaughtUp` with a success flag equals false, so the whole process of a configuration changing is reset with `RaftError.ECATCHUP` and corresponding `RaftGroupEventsListener#onReconfigurationError` is called.
-Note that we do not preserve the original reason of failed catch up.
+Note that we do not preserve the original reason for failed catch up.
 Also, it is important, that `RaftGroupEventsListener#onReconfigurationError` can be called, when a current leader stepped down.
 In that case
   `ConfigurationCtx#reset(org.apache.ignite.raft.jraft.Status)` with status equals `null` will be called, and this `null` value will be passed to `RaftGroupEventsListener#onReconfigurationError`.

 ## Where the closure is invoked

-Now let's discuss, when this closure is run.
+Now let's discuss when this closure is run.
 As we said before, it happens in `Replicator#notifyOnCaughtUp`, so lets track who call `Replicator#Replicator#notifyOnCaughtUp`

 Calls with successful statuses: